yh2n/simple_go_cli_app/README.md

-## Simple CLI application created to learn basics of Go
+## Simple CLI application created to learn the basics of Go